ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Does Tennessee Wesleyan University accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ Tennessee Wesleyan University accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ Tennessee Wesleyan University accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to Tennessee Wesleyan University?

 ❌ No, Tennessee Wesleyan University is test optional, so it's up to you if you want to submit test scores or not.
 If you have higher than average scores, you should strongly consider submitting them.
-If your scores are average or below average, you it might make sense to leave them out of your application.
+If your scores are average or below average, you may want not want to include them in your application.

 What is Tennessee Wesleyan University's acceptance rate?